 Lists of approved courses in the above categories are included on each undergraduate major's page in this Bulletin.

-In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors in Spanish and Latin American languages, literatures, and cultures, candidates must have attained a 3.75 GPA in the major and at least a 3.0 average overall.
-Qualified students may be invited to write an honors thesis by the Director of the Spanish and Latin American Literatures and Cultures program by the end of the spring semester of their junior year.
-Students writing an honors thesis complete thesis research in the fall of the senior year and thesis writing in the spring of the senior year.
+In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors in Spanish and Latin American languages, literatures, and cultures, candidates must have attained a minimum 3.75 GPA in the major and a minimum 3.0 overall GPA.
+By the end of their junior year, qualified students may be invited by the Director of the Spanish and Latin American Literatures and Cultures program to write an honors thesis.
+Students writing an honors thesis complete SPAN 4919 Honors Thesis Research in the fall of their senior year and SPAN 4920W Honors Thesis in the spring of their senior year.